JavaScript is required

 The best way to learn natural usage is to watch Vietnamese content and pay attention to when people actually use "xin lỗi" versus when they use other phrases or nothing at all.

-Vietnamese dramas and reality shows are goldmine for this.
-Notice how characters get each other's attention, how they apologize, how they navigate crowded scenes.
+1. Vietnamese dramas and reality shows are goldmine for this.
+Notice how characters get each other's attention, how they apologize, and how they navigate crowded scenes.
 You'll pick up the rhythm and context naturally.

 Whether you use "xin lỗi," "chào anh," or just a polite "dạ," knowing how to navigate these small social interactions will make your time in Vietnam way smoother.
-The key is understanding that Vietnamese handles politeness differently than English.
-Sometimes less is more, and the right pronoun matters more than the actual phrase.
+The key is understanding that Vietnamese handles politeness differently from English.
+Sometimes less is more, and media content can well demonstrate the cultural rules and context for using each phrase.

 If you consume media in Vietnamese, and you understand at least some of the messages and sentences within that media, you will make progress.
 Period.